Low-Sugar Plant-Based Snack Formulation for the Indian Market

 Choosing The Right Plant-Based Ingredients

-Low-sugar clean label snacks must also deliver on plant-based nutrition, using ingredients that are clean and suitable for the Indian market.
+Low-sugar clean-label snacks must also deliver on plant-based nutrition, using ingredients that are clean and suitable for the Indian market.

-Top-performing plant-based snack ingredients India include:
+Top-performing plant-based snack ingredients in India include:

-• Chickpea Flour (Besan) – Protein-rich and widely accepted
+• Chickpea Flour (Besan): Protein-rich and widely accepted

-• Pea Protein – Neutral, functional, and high-quality
+• Pea Protein: Neutral, functional, and high-quality

-• Makhana (Fox Nuts) – Low glycemic index and crunchy
+• Makhana (Fox Nuts): Low glycemic index and crunchy

-• Oats & Millets – Offer satiety and slow-digesting carbs
+• Oats & Millets: Offer satiety and slow-digesting carbs

-• Nut Butters & Coconut – Healthy fats, smooth texture
+• Nut Butters & Coconut: Healthy fats, smooth texture

 These ingredients support not just health claims but also flavour, texture, and familiarity for Indian consumers.